libsdl-org/ghwikipp/README.md

 If you aren't a trusted user, your edits become pull requests that we can examine, comment on, and eventually merge.

 If we like your pull requests, we can mark you trusted.
-If we don't, we can block you and the wiki won't let you submit any more edits.
+If we don't like _you_, we can block you and the wiki won't let you submit any more edits.

 All wiki pages are either Markdown or MediaWiki format.
 An offline archive of the wiki pages, as HTML, is generated once per day and